Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to deliver unexpected or shocking news.
-The phrase uses "bombshell" figuratively, relating to the metaphor of something that has a powerful, unexpected impact, rather than referring to a literal bomb.
+The idiom uses "bombshell" figuratively, relating to the metaphor of something that has a powerful, unexpected impact, rather than referring to a literal bomb.

 Origin: